 INEOS describes itself as “the biggest player in the UK shale gas industry”.
 It has licenses to explore for shale gas that cover more than one million acres of the UK.
+The company's CEO is the billionaire Sir Jim Ratcliffe, the richest man in the UK.

 The company is known for its heavy-handed handling of the industrial dispute at the Grangemouth petrochemical plant, and its aggressive pursuit of UK energy assets to support its core manufacturing business.
 In April 2017, the company was accused of using Brexit as an opportunity to lobby the government to give energy intensive industries large tax breaks.